Azure/azure-devops-cli-extension/contributing.md

 #### Where to Find Existing Requests

-Before you file a new request do check on existing open [feature requests](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aissue+is%3Aopen+label%3AFeature).
+Check existing open [feature requests](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aissue+is%3Aopen+label%3AFeature) before you file a new request.

 If you find your request already exists, make relevant comments and add your reaction.
 Use a reaction in place of a "+1" comment:
 👍 - upvote